 EY supports mandatory audit partner rotation to help strengthen auditor independence.
-EY Latvia complies with the audit partner rotation requirements of the code of the International Ethics Standards Board for Accountants (IESBA), and the Law on Audit of the Republic of Latvia, as well as the U.S. Securities and Exchange Commission (SEC), where required.
-EY Latvia supports audit partner rotation because it provides a fresh perspective and promotes independence from company management while retaining expertise and knowledge of the business.
+EY US complies with the audit partner rotation requirements of the code of the International Ethics Standards Board for Accountants (IESBA), and the PCAOB, as well as the US Securities and Exchange Commission (SEC), where required.
+EY US supports audit partner rotation because it provides a fresh perspective and promotes independence from company management while retaining expertise and knowledge of the business.
 Audit partner rotation, combined with independence requirements, enhanced systems of internal quality controls and independent audit oversight, helps strengthen independence and objectivity and are important safeguards of audit quality.

-For public interest entities where rotation of the audit partner is not mandated by local independence regulation or is less restrictive than the IESBA [where applicable: or EU 537/2014] requirements, the EY Global Independence Policy requires the lead engagement partner and the engagement quality reviewer to be rotated after seven years.
-For a new public interest entity (including a newly listed company) client, the lead engagement partner and the engagement quality reviewer may remain in place for an additional two years before rotating off the team, regardless of the time they served prior to the listing.
-Following rotation, the partner may not resume the lead or engagement quality review role until at least two years have elapsed.
+For public interest entities where rotation of the audit partner is not mandated by local independence regulation or is less restrictive than the IESBA requirements, the EY Global Independence Policy requires the lead engagement partner and the engagement quality reviewer to be rotated after seven years.
+For entities subject to the requirements of the SEC, the lead engagement partner and engagement quality reviewer must rotate after five years.
+Following rotation, the partner may not serve as a partner on the account until at least five years have elapsed.